SeleniumHQ/seleniumhq.github.io/docs_source_files/content/support_packages/working_with_select_elements.en.md

 ---

 Select elements can require quite a bit of boiler plate code to automate.
-To reduce this and make your tests cleaner, there is a `Select` class in the Selenium support package.
+To reduce this, and make your tests cleaner, there is a `Select` class in the Selenium support package.
 To use it, you will need the following import statement: